-- Quick Guide
+- 2024 Benefits Guide (PDF)

-- Enrollment Checklist

-- Medical

-- Dental

-- Vision
+- What's Changing (PDF) (see what's different from 2024 to 2025)

 Make It Yours

 Once you've done your homework, if you want coverage through Brenntag, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Brenntag for you and your family.

 Enroll now

 Questions?

 Check out the Frequently Asked Questions (PDF) for more details.

 Helpful Documents

 Additional Benefit and Program Information

-- Employee Assistance Program (EAP)
+• Employee Assistance Program (EAP)

-- Identity Theft Protection

-- Accident Insurance

-- Hospital Indemnity Insurance

-- Submitting Transamerica Claims

-Covid-19

-• News from Our Carriers

 COBRA Coverage Options

 If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.

 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.

 You will receive additional information-including prices-once you lose access to health benefits through the company.

 Your COBRA Coverage Options

 You can start by reviewing your medical, dental, and vision coverage level options.

 You'll also want to review your insurance carrier options.

-How To Enroll To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you.
+How To Enroll

+To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at yourbenefitsresources.com/brenntag.